Arjun Kannan product / systems / signal

 Co-founder

-We help multifamily operators understand what residents are saying across renewals, rent, maintenance, and staff issues.
-The product matters because it helps teams act earlier and with more context, not because it looks clever in a demo.
+We help multifamily operators understand what residents are telling them across renewals, rent, maintenance, and staffing.
+The product works because it gives teams real context earlier, not because it looks impressive in a pitch.

 Climb Credit